 K-1 Fiancé Visa Lawyers

 The K-1 visa permits a foreign citizen’s fiancé(e) to travel to the U.S. and marry his or her U.S. citizen sponsor within 90 days of arrival.
 As fiancé(e) visas cannot be extended, if the wedding does not occur by the deadline, your fiancé(e) would have to leave the country to avoid being in violation of U.S. immigration law.
 The K-1 nonimmigrant visa is also known as the fiancé(e) visa.
+At Bolour / Carl Immigration Group, our fiancé visa lawyers can help you understand your eligibility and guide you through each stage of obtaining a K-1 visa.

 Qualifications for a K-1 Fiancé Visa